projekt-opal/dcat-qa/README.md

 ## 4. Ask Bot Questions via Web Interface or the Registered Twitter Account

 The web interface should be available under http://localhost:3000 (unless the port was changed)

+## Deployment without Building

+Already built docker images of the qa-system, twitter-bot and web-bot can be downloaded from the [repository's registry](https://github.com/martenls/dcat-qa-system/packages).

 ## Running Your Own Fuseki Triplestore Instance